sonarxyy/BomberAce/README.md

 # Build and Installation
 1. Install [CMake](https://github.com/Kitware/CMake/releases/download/v4.0.0-rc2/cmake-4.0.0-rc2-windows-x86_64.msi) (Tick "Add CMake to the PATH environment variable", if it is checked don't tick it).
+Install [Ninja](https://github.com/ninja-build/ninja/releases/download/v1.12.1/ninja-win.zip) and add it to environment variable.
+> [!NOTE]
+> You can skip this step if you have already got CMake and Ninja installed and added to environment variable.
 2. Clone my repository.
 ```
 git clone https://github.com/sonarxyy/ShapeDominance.git
 ```
 3. Build.
-First of all, you need to ensure that gcc or g++ compiler is included in your environment variable.
+First of all, you need to ensure that C/C++ compiler is included in your environment variable.
-Inside cloned directory, enter build directory, type:
+Inside cloned directory, type:
 ```
+mkdir build
+cd build
-cmake ..
+cmake -G "Ninja" ..
-cmake --build .
+ninja
 ```
-4. Open Debug folder then open the game.
+4. Open the game.
 5. Enjoy.